JstuffJr/mam/doc/README.md

 You can define a group of images to be imported by declaring them in an object under the `images` key of the main configuration object.

-Each key of this object will be used as the identifier of an image, and its value should be a string that specifies the URL where that image is being hosted.
+Each key in this object will be used as the identifier of an image, and its value should be a string that specifies the URL where that image is being hosted.